seanm3g/DungeonFighter-v2/Documentation/05-Systems/GEAR_RARITY_ANALYSIS.md

 Common items have a special rule:
 - **90% chance**: No bonuses (pure base item)
-- **10% chance**: 1 stat bonus + 1 modification (slightly enhanced)
+- **10% chance**: 1 stat bonus only (no modifications)

-This creates variety even in common items while keeping modifications rare.
+This creates variety even in common items while keeping modifications exclusive to Uncommon+ rarities.

 ### 4. Uncommon Item Modification Chance